 The Group remains committed to developing new technology and intellectual property assets as well as refreshing, maintaining and enhancing its existing suite of intellectual property assets.
-Accordingly, the Group continues to invest in intellectual property development and has invested \$757 in the current year compared to \$1,293 in 2016.
+Accordingly, the Group continues to invest in intellectual property development and has invested \$1,255 in the current year compared to \$757 in 2017.

-The 2017 investment is significant and represents 18% of revenue (2016 21%).
-The average investment in intellectual property over the last 3 years is \$1,209 which is on average over the last 3 years, 29% of revenue.
+The 2018 investment is significant and represents 23% of revenue (2017 18%).
+The average investment in intellectual property over the last 4 years is \$1,221 demonstrating the sustained and significant commitment to developing new intellectual property assets as well as refreshing, maintaining and enhancing its existing suite of intellectual property assets.